Zeyad2003/Fawry-Internship/Week3/Rest-API-Design1/README.md

 # HTTP Protocol

 > [!TIP]
-> **HTTP** is the backbone of the internet.
-Probably, you will see it in the most technical roadmaps, and for most job requirements it's a must to know.
+> **HTTP** is the backbone of the internet and is a must-know for most technical roadmaps and job requirements.

 ## Resources